 Let’s now chat some Weight Training Examples for HIIT:

 This will be intense, and worthy of congratulations when you’re done.
 Check out our 20 Minute Beginner Kettlebell Workout for everything you’ve ever wanted to know about kettlebells.

 - Battle ropes.
 If your gym has battle ropes, they’ll be a great tool for HIIT.
 For intensity, the amount of slack in the rope determines the load.
 The more slack on the rope the tougher, and more intense, the workout.
 Also, don’t get stuck in just up and down movements.
-Variation will target different muscles.
+Some variation will help target different muscles.

 - Weight lifting.
 The critical piece will be moving from one exercise to another, for example the bench press to the lat bar: we call this circuit training!

 To answer your next question: yes, you can also do circuit training as a form of HIIT.